Shared attention

 Sharing attention is when parents show things to baby and talk with them about it.
 It's important learning for baby and it deepens their relationship with parents as well.

-When the parents show things to baby and talk with them about it, it’s called ‘sharing attention’ – and this is really how a baby learns about the world.
+When parents show things to baby and talk with them about it, it’s called ‘sharing attention’ – and this is really how a baby learns about the world.

 Baby watches their parents and takes their cues from them.
 They not only learn from what they parents say, but also from facial expressions and tone of voice.